ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ter it has been compressed inta
-bales ; and the expense of packing the cot­
-ton, bagging, ties and handling would be
-saved, as well as the expense of running it
-through the picker.
-The wastage cotton
-undergoes in different ways has been esti­
-mated from one-tenth to one-eighth of the
-bale. &quot; &#x27;
-The Langley mills, ten miles from Aiken,
-were exempted by an act of the Legislature
-from taxation for a term of years, and, as
-there is a disposition to encourage manu­
-factures, a like immunity would be granted
-to other companies.
-Aiken (S. C.) Letter
-to the New York Journal of Commerce.
 i j i t .
 I &#x27; j
 What to Do in Case of Accident.
 Prof. Wilder, of Cornell University,